 Note: using '--total' along with '-h' will sum up the total disk usage of all the file systems.

-5. How to list the Inodes information of all file systems?
+5. How to list the Inodes information for all file systems?

 # df -i

-Note: Using '-i' will list the information about the Inodes of all the filesystem.
-If you are not sure what is Inode? then (click wiki details)
+Note: Using '-i' will list the information about the Inodes of all the filesystems.
+If you are not sure what the inode is then (click wiki details)